Pride and Prejudice and Zombies (film): Critical response

 Literary scholar and Austen professor Devoney Looser stated in Entertainment Weekly magazine her opinion that the film's first half, and especially Matt Smith's Mr. Collins, were comic, jarring, and enjoyable.
 She assessed the film overall with, "I laughed a lot and I shrieked.
 I was wavering between B+ and A−.
 I’m willing to bump it up for its originality and live with my grade-inflation reputation: A−."
-Entertainment Weekly reporter and horror fan Clark Collis did not rate the film quite as high: "I enjoy genre movies that attempt something different—and this does—but I didn't find it all that scary.
+Entertainment Weekly reporter and horror fan Clark Collis did not rate the film quite as high: "I enjoy genre movies that attempt something different - and this does - but I didn't find it all that scary.
 I'd give it a 'B'".

+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.